cricrazy/mydoc/How-to-tutorials/markdown-cheatsheet.md

 ### Paragraph and line breaks

 A paragraph is simply one or more consecutive lines of text.
-In markdown source code, paragraphs are separated by more than one blank lines.
+In , paragraphs are separated by more than one blank lines.
 In Typora, you only need to press `Return` to create a new paragraph.

 Press `Shift` + `Return` to create a single line break.
-However, most markdown parser will ignore single line break, to make other markdown parsers recognize your line break, you can leave two whitespace at the end of the line, or insert `<br/>`.
+However, most markdown parser will single line break, to make other markdown parsers recognize your line break, you can leave two whitespace at the end of the line, or insert `<br/>`.

 ### Headers

 Headers use 1-6 hash characters at the start of the line, corresponding to header levels 1-6.
 For example:

+This is a new text.

 ``` markdown
 # This is an H1